-', Page

-I. INTRODUCTION 4

-II.
-NORTHERN FLANK

-Elimination or mitigation of threat arising from MBFR m 6

-III.
-SOUTHERN FLANK

-Elimination or mitigation of threat arising from MBFR 8
+Page I. INTRODUCTION 3 II.
+NORTHERN FLANK 5 Elimination or mitigation of threat arising from MBFR III.
+SOUTHERN FLANK 7 Elimination or mitigation of threat arising from MBFR IV.
+MOVEMENT CONSTRAINTS AND HUNGARY 11 What modifications are necessary to the First Report on Movement Constraints if Hungary were included in a Constraints Area? ٧.
+ZONAL SYSTEM - The value of a zonal system of constraints for the Central Region 7 • .
+VI. /INCLUSION OF PARTS OF USSR TERRITORY IN A CONSTRAINTS AREA/ VII.
+FACTORS AFFECTING PRE- AND POST-REDUCTION CONSTRAINTS N 16 ANNE XES I. II.
 IV.
-HUNGARY IN A CONSTRAINTS AREA

-What modifications are necessary to the First Report on Movement Constraints if Hungary were included in a Constraints Area?
-12

-٧. Zonal system

-The value of a zonal system of constraints for the Central Region/

-VI.
-Inclusion of parts of user territory in a constraints area/

-VII.
-FACTORS AFFECTING PRE- AND POST-REDUCTION CONSTRAINTS 16

-ANNE XES

-: I. Proposed Constraints in First Report II.
-NATO and WP territories in Europe III.
-Positions of Warsaw Pact forces in Europe IV.
-Peacetime movements of NATO forces for exercises V. Possible WP movements against the flanks of NATO VI.
-Map of Northern Flank
+V. VI.
+NATO and WP territories in Europe Positions of Warsaw Pact forces in Europe Peacetime movements of NATO forces for e Possible WP movements against the flanks Map of Northern Flank exercises

-VII.
-Map of possible zones